cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Activate the mod and restart the game as prompted
 - The updated mod should then work as intended

----
-New in this update:

-Add:
+New:
 -The AI uses Chronotanks in groups to make them more effective.
+Now this can be enabled/disabled using the .ini file.
+-The AI Chronotank minimal groupsize is now editable by the .ini file.
+-AIBoostLevel is dynamic by the number of allies and enemies he personally sees (Can be enabled/disabled using the .ini file.)

 Hotfix:
-- For the harvesters going to the another side of the map, this should be solved now.
-Thanks by Cyberarm.
+-Sometime Harvesters went to the another side of the map instead of going to closest Tiberium field.

----
+ This is fixed now (Thanks to Cyberarm)

-Older info:
+Older updates:
 -The Rampastring Quality of Live MOD. (waypoints, etc.)
 -Engineer instant capture
 -Engineers automatically choose new target after capturing.